 Protect glass containers from breakage (“bubble wrap” is recommended).

 Place samples for cyanotoxin analysis immediately in wet ice.
-For microcystin analysis, samples must be processed by the lab within seven days of collection.
-For other cyanotoxins, contact the analytical laboratory to which you are submitting samples for hold time information (see Table FS1000-5).

-Samples for which a quick turn-around time is needed to identify only the dominant bloom species should be placed in ice and submitted without chemical preservation.
+Samples for which a quick turn-around time is needed to identify only the dominant bloom species should be placed in a cooler on wet ice and submitted without chemical preservation.

-Samples for algal enumeration and identification should be either immediately preserved with 2 mL of buffered formalin (see FS 7001, section 1), 1 mL M3 (see FS 7001, section 3), or 0.5 mL Lugol’s solution (see FS 7001, section 2) per 40 mL of periphyton slurry, or immediately placed in wet ice and kept in the dark and then preserved within 36 hours of collection.
+Samples for algal enumeration and identification should be either preserved immediately with 2 mL of buffered formalin (see FS 7001, section 1), 1 mL M3 (see FS 7001, section 3), or 0.5 mL Lugol’s solution (see FS 7001, section 2) per 40 mL of periphyton slurry, or placed immediately in wet ice and kept in the dark and then preserved within 36 hours of collection.

 For long-term storage, store sample containers in the dark.
 Add buffered formalin to achieve a minimum of 2.5% final concentration.